- Top 10 Best Putters for High Handicappers

 Do not hesitate to get your hands on as many putters for high handicappers as possible in shop floors or at your local course.
 Knowing which shapes and styles you prefer can lead you to your best scores.

 What Putter Should You Buy?

-If you are in the market for a new putter then; your current putter is letting you down, you are a new golfer coming to the game for the first time, or you are an avid collector looking to add a new toy.
+If you are in the market for a new putter or search for the best putter then; your current putter is letting you down, you are a new golfer coming to the game for the first time, or you are an avid collector looking to add a new toy.
 All except the last share some common goals.
 Find a putter that is forgiving, that offers you the comfort to make your natural stoke, and fills you with confidence standing over the golf ball.

-High handicap players should look first at larger, more forgiving models that offer them help when their stroke is erratic or unpredictable.
-For players who do not like the look of mallet models, perimeter weighted options can be a great alternative.
-The look of your putter can have a significant impact on your performance and it is important that you enjoy the shape of your club.
+High handicap players should look first at larger, more forgiving models with stainless steel and nice face technology that offer them help when their stroke and putter grip is erratic or unpredictable.
+For high handicapper players who do not like the look of mallet style putter models, perimeter weighted options with milling pattern can be a great alternative for pure roll.
+Some high handicap golfers will use milled face with high moi for consistent roll.

-Anytime you are making a club buying decision, it should only go into your bag if it is better than the club it is replacing or gives you versatility your current clubs do not offer.
-With the specificity of putters, replacing your current model should be done only with a properly fit club built for your swing.
+Anytime you are making a club buying decision, make sure that it should only go into your bag if it is better than the club it is replacing or gives you versatility your current clubs do not offer.
 Great putters can be found online for cheaper prices and then built with grips and shaft lengths that help you play your best golf.
-Thank you for reading and be sure to check out our mallet and blade style putter reviews.
+Also some off them have head cover.
+Thank you for reading and be sure to check out our mallet and blade design style putter reviews and other related posts.